-You apply for life insurance only to find out that they want a lot more information than you ever realized.
+You apply for life insurance only to find out they want much more information than you ever realized.

 Not only are you disclosing information about your health, but you have to answer questions about your health history and provide to back it up.